-ERS provides monthly reports on the poultry and egg industry outlook and data covering supply, use, prices, and trade, as well as data products that include current trade indicators; retail, wholesale, and farm values; and historical data on production, use, and trade in the sector.
+ERS provides monthly reports on the poultry and egg industry outlook and data covering supply, use, prices, and trade, as well as data products covering current trade indicators; retail, wholesale, and farm values; and historical data on production, use, and trade in the sector.
+Periodic, scheduled, outputs include:

 ERS also releases reports covering domestic and global conditions, trends, and policies that affect poultry supply, demand, prices, and trade in the egg and poultry sector.
 Some of the issues covered in ERS reports include:

 - The EU is one of the world’s largest producers and consumers of beef, pork, and poultry, but EU tariff-rate quotas (TRQs) and sanitary and phytosanitary (SPS) policies continue to limit imports of U.S. meats.